hoon-ock/multi-view/README.md

 The dataset required for training and prediction includes equiformer embeddings and text strings from catberta.
 This data can be accessed through the following Google Drive link: [dummy google drive link](#).

-Please download and place the data in the appropriate directory as per the configurations defined in the YAML files.
+Please download and place the data in the appropriate directory and update the data paths in the YAML files.

 ## Multimodal SSL Pretraining